Sivayogeith/bulldozer-simulator/README.md

 Thanks to my fantastic mother for showing what is good and what is not

-And, Finally thanks to my beloved sister who test my game and gave her feedback
+And, Finally thanks to my beloved sister who tested my game and gave her feedback